wheelercj/note-splitter/docs/dev-setup.md

 We're using Python 3.7.9, but newer versions should work too.

 ## dependencies
-You will need to use a few commands to get started:
+After cloning the repo, you will need to use a few commands to get started:
+* I highly recommend creating a virtual environment first.
-* `python -m pip install -e .` to locally install Note Splitter and its dependencies listed in requirements.txt.
+* `pip install -e .` to locally install Note Splitter and its dependencies listed in requirements.txt.
-* `python -m pip install -r .\requirements_dev.txt` to install the dependencies for development.
+* `pip install -r .\requirements_dev.txt` to install the dependencies for development.
 * `pre-commit install` to set up [pre-commit](https://pre-commit.com/) git hook scripts

 **when the dependencies change**